Access has quite a few processes for generating reports. Any user can create a report quickly in Access, whether they’re a beginner or an expert.

 But that is not the case with reports.
 The report could be one of several reports sitting on somebody’s desk (or in their email inbox).
 They’re most likely not going to distinguish what colour each report belongs to without the garment colour being indicated somewhere on the report.

 To address this issue, we should work out how to add the ms access query parameter to the report.

-- Shift to online viagra sale Design View by clicking on the Design View icon in the bottom right corner of the screen.
+- Shift to Design View by clicking on the Design View icon in the bottom right corner of the screen.

 - Close the left navigation pane by clicking the « icon, also known as Shutter Bar Open/Close Button, to allow more room for the report.